 Educational & Outreach Activities

-Over the past few months, both the Helena and Malta regions have held their first community meetings.
+In anticipation of the first community meeting for this region, the Helena RPT created a flier to hand out at the local farmers markets as well as other in-person meetings.
+The flier was also emailed out to a target invite list of potential stakeholders including chefs, grocery stores, distributors, and school administrators.
+At the community meeting, RPT members presented a PowerPoint presentation to guide the room through the MFEI process and the agenda for the meeting.
 About thirty community members attended the Helena meeting, ranging from producers to non profit staff, to state Department of Agriculture representatives, to home gardeners and several interested community members.
 Attendees made new connections and contributed meaningfully to the small group discussions.
 The summary of challenges and regional needs expressed at the meeting mirrored the conversations previously had by the RPT.
-In anticipation of the first community meeting for this region, the Helena RPT created a flier to hand out at the local farmers markets as well as other in person meetings.
-The flier was also emailed out to a target invite list of potential stakeholders including chefs, grocery stores, distributors, and school administrators.
-At the community meeting, RPT members presented a PowerPoint presentation to guide the room through the MFEI process and the agenda for the meeting.
 Overall, the RPT was very pleased at how the first community meeting went, although the absence of certain stakeholders was felt.
 In response, the RPT decided to create an additional survey with the goal of capturing input from more voices in between the first and second community meetings.
 About twenty surveys were completed and the RPT felt that this was a worthwhile effort.
 A copy of the survey questions can be found here.

 An increase in knowledge, awareness and skills about sustainable agricultural topics, practices, strategies and approaches (per the WSARE Research and Education Program Outreach Survey)

-At the November Steering Committee Meeting, our Bozeman Field Advisor was able to meet the rest of the Steering Committee in person.
+At the November Steering Committee Meeting, the Bozeman Field Advisor was able to meet the rest of the Steering Committee in person.
 After months of conversations between AERO and the Open & Local Committee, it was tremendously valuable to have everyone in the same room.
-The Bozeman Field Advisor gave a presentation on the Open & Local formation, focus, and current efforts.
-The Steering Committee is now set up to be at its strongest for the remainder of the grant period.
-We look forward to capturing more successes within the Steering Committee meetings in 2019.
+The Gallatin Valley Region Liaison gave a presentation on the Open & Local formation, focus, and current efforts.

 Some groups specifically discussed the value of the MFEI project to their region and worked on fleshing out specific ideas that had interest among the participants, and others brought up topics that mimicked or overlapped with the needs identified by the regional planning teams, thereby reinforcing that those groups are, indeed, accurately selecting the issues that matter to their regions.